 Working with Junior Achievement Ireland, an international organisation that encourages young people to remain in education and help them develop the skills they need to succeed in life, we’ve produced a workshop programme called The Power of Design (please see design guidebook below).
 The workshop is based around the Shape film and Make Shape Change website and invites young people to:

 We did a call out for Dublin designers in all disciplines to facilitate the workshops and got an overwhelmingly large and positive response.

-The first pilot Power of Design workshop was held on 24th February 2015.
+We held our first pilot Power of Design workshop on 24th February 2015.
 Designers Susie Lynam and Sara Santarelli facilitated 6th class at St. Audeons National School Cook Street.
-Two more pilot workshops took place on 25th February and 14th April with designers Noelle Cooper and Siobhán Murphy hosting 1st years in Mount Carmel Secondary School Kings Inn Street and St. Paul’s CBS Secondary School.
+Two more pilot workshops took place on 25th February and 14th April with designers Noelle Cooper and Siobhán O’Keefe hosting 1st years in Mount Carmel Secondary School Kings Inn Street and St. Paul’s CBS Secondary School.

 Eight schools are on board for workshops in May and June 2015.
 These are: